youngmulllababy/LineaTrusta/README.md

 ## Abilities

 - Waits for desired Linea gwei and perform the transaction in low gas
 - Creates report at the end of the run indicating which accounts passed and which failed
+- Will not do on chain transaction if already did

 ## Running the Application